Travel Insurance for France

 Compare travel insurance cover levels

-Holiday Extras offer four levels of cover to choose from.
+Holiday Extras offer three levels of cover to choose from.
 Here's what you can expect from each level of cover:

 - The EHIC card isn't infallible - What many travellers fail to realise is that the value of the EHIC card can vary greatly from country to country.
 In France for instance, the EHIC card only entitles you to emergency medical care at a reduced cost, meaning you could still find yourself having to foot a large bill.